Metric set analysis tools

 The order of hierarchies determines their grouping order.
 The order of measures determines their sorting priority when sorting by more than one measure.

 Click the circular x button to the right of the hierarchy or measure to remove it from the metric set.

-If you added data directly from a database, spreadsheet, or another regular table of data that was not prepared as a cube, you can replace a regular column with a hierarchy from the Explore window.
+If you are working with data directly from a database, spreadsheet, or another regular table of data that was not prepared as a cube, you can replace a regular column with a hierarchy from the Explore window.